pivot-access-ltd/bma-offline-docs/src/how-to-change-maas-settings-6347.md

 To add a new user to the MAAS system:

+1. Access the MAAS web interface and log in with your credentials.

+2. Navigate to *Settings > Users*.

-1. Click on the "Add user" button.
+3. Click on the "Add user" button.
 This will open a new user creation form.

-2. Fill in the required information for the new user:
+4. Fill in the required information for the new user:

 - Username: Enter the desired username for the new user.
 - Full name: Provide the real name of the user.
 - Email address: Enter the email address associated with the user.
 - Password: Enter a password for the new user and confirm it.

-After filling in the necessary information, be sure to save your work.
+5. Save your changes.

 <a href="#heading--Editing-a-user-entry"><h3 id="heading--Editing-a-user-entry">Editing a user entry</h3></a>

 To edit an existing user:

+1. Access the MAAS web interface and log in with your credentials.

+2. Navigate to *Settings > Users*.

+3. If you have a large number of users, use the [Search function described above](#heading--Search) to filter the list.

-1. Click on the pencil icon at the end of a given user's row.
+4. Click on the pencil icon at the end of a given user's row.
 This will open an editing creation form.

-2. Fill in the required information for the new user:
+5. Fill in the required information for the new user:

 - Username: Update the username for this user.
 - Full name: Provide or update the real name of the user.
 - Email address: Update the email address associated with the user.
 - Change password: Expand the box and update the user password; you will need to provide the current password for this change to be successful.

-After filling in the necessary information, be sure to save your work.
+6. Save your work.

 <a href="#heading--Use-proprietary-drivers"><h2 id="heading--Use-proprietary-drivers">Use proprietary drivers</h2></a>

 To enable the installation of proprietary drivers, follow these instructions:

+1. Access the MAAS web interface and log in with your credentials.

+2. Navigate to *Settings > Images > Ubuntu*.

-1. Locate the switch or toggle button labeled "Enable the Installation of Proprietary Drivers" under *Images > Ubuntu* on the settings page.
+3. Locate the switch or toggle button labeled "Enable the Installation of Proprietary Drivers" under *Images > Ubuntu* on the settings page.

-2. Move the switch to the "On" or "Enabled" position to allow the installation of proprietary drivers.
+4. Move the switch to the "On" or "Enabled" position to allow the installation of proprietary drivers.

-3. Save the changes by clicking on the "Save" button.
+5. Save your changes.

 Enabling this option will allow the system to install proprietary drivers, such as HPVSA (High-Performance Virtual Storage Architecture), when necessary or desired.

+[note]
 Please note that the availability and functionality of proprietary drivers may vary depending on your specific system and hardware configuration.
 It may also be necessary for you to load the needed drivers onto your system.
+[/note]

 <a href="#heading--Windows-KMS-host"><h2 id="heading--Windows-KMS-host">Windows KMS host</h2></a>